matthewwachter/py-mirobot/README.md

 Additionally there is the dev branch in this repo (implemented by Blake Hannaford) which supports blocking calls but still supports threaded communication.

-Also worth mentioning is the official Mirobot python module which supports a limited set of linear moves and the ability to make the robot "beep".
-This can be found here: [github.com/mirobot/mirobot-py](https://github.com/mirobot/mirobot-py)
+Also worth mentioning are the Firmware and ROS repos supplied by WLkata [WLkata Github](https://github.com/wlkata)
 ## Description

 py-mirobot is a python module that can be used to control the [WLkata Mirobot](http://www.wlkata.com/site/index.html)